 Gene Compton's Cafeteria Riot 1966

 In August 1966, The Compton's Cafeteria Riot marked an important date in the civil rights movement in the United States.
-The riot was saw attacks on members of the transgender community and the local police.
-The conflict erupted into violence during an aggressive police effort to close the establishment of Compton’s Cafeteria at midnight.
-Because of the mistreatment of the LGBTQ (lesbian, gay,bisexual, transgender, and queer) community in the past, and suspicion of the law given the long history of statutes that criminalized homosexuality, the event at Compton’s Cafeteria would become one of the most significant events in the LGBTQ civil rights movement.
+The conflict erupted into violence during an aggressive police effort to close the establishment of Compton’s Cafeteria, a popular, 24-hour spot frequented by LGBTQ (lesbian, gay, bisexual, transgender, and queer) patrons.
+Though largely forgotten, and not holding the same place in queer history as events like the Stonewall Riots in New York a few years later, it was nevertheless an important moment in San Francisco gay history because of the patrons’ violent response.
+It can be seen as a flashpoint, an eruption after years of conflict, resentment, and community.
 Compton’s Cafeteria no longer exists.
 The building remains on-site and at one time housed the Oshun Center - a women’s clinic that offered free care.

 Backstory and Context

 The “Compton's Cafeteria Riot” is sometimes referred to as the “Gene Compton's Cafeteria Riot” because Gene Compton was the owner of the chain of cafeterias.
-This one specific cafeteria, in which the riot occurred, was open from 1954 to 1972, and was located in what was referred to as the "Tenderloin District".
-On the corner of San Francisco’s Taylor and Kurt, the cafeteria was a place for transgender and transsexual people to socialize.
-At a time of great change in America, this riot marked the beginning of the LGBTQ civil rights movement, happening prior to the Stonewall Riots in New York, 1969.
+This specific cafeteria, the location of the 1966 riot, was open from 1954 to 1972, in what was referred to as the "Tenderloin District," where prostitution and other “vice” was rampant, but also one of the few places trans people could live relatively openly.
+On the corner of San Francisco’s Taylor and Kurt, the cafeteria was a haven for queer people, especially transgender and transsexual people.
+At a time of great change in America, this riot marked this riot marked a key moment in the LGBTQ rights movement in San Francisco, prior to the Stonewall Riots in New York, 1969.